supermitch/mech-ai/README.md

 # mech-ai
-Program your AI destroy to other bots, and take over the world.
+Program your AI to destroy other bots and take over the world.